Dhole/dhole.github.io/content/post/collapse_ready_os_freebsd.md

 # Addendum

-## Failed attempts
+## Failed Attempts

-### Invalid arch
+### Invalid Arch

 Running `make fetch` in the ports tree gives you a very interactive experience.
-I had found a few variables that would make the process more non-interactive by reading the source code of the makefiles and searching online, but then I encountered errors that would stop the process entirely:
+I had found a few variables that would make the process more noninteractive by reading the source code of the Makefiles and searching online, but then I encountered errors that would stop the process entirely:
 ```
 # make BATCH=yes DISABLE_VULNERABILITIES=yes NO_DIALOG=yes DISABLE_LICENSES=yes fetch
 # [...]